Tuition & Assistance

 The tuition assistance program includes tuition grants which are a result of Diocesan support, funds from the endowment, and from our school’s major fundraiser, Saints Alive!.
 We also provide a number of need-based scholarships which are a result of generous benefactors, our alumni, and friends of Bishop Dwenger High School.
 We encourage any family who thinks they may have a financial need to apply for assistance.
 We also offer a payment plan in which the family may spread the tuition payments over a ten-month period of time.

 Annually, Bishop Dwenger High School awards close to a million dollars in need-based aid and scholarship assistance; typically, more than half of our student body is receiving some form of tuition assistance.
 We encourage you to contact Bishop Dwenger High School should you have any questions about our Financial Assistance Program.

 Bishop Dwenger High School is proud to be a Choice Scholarship school.
 Recent state legislation now provides funding to students and their families who meet the state income guidelines.
 The scholarships (voucher) could be worth as much as $5,000+ for each child and is applied toward tuition and fees.

-This legislation makes Catholic education a reality for many who may not otherwise experience this beautiful gift.
+This legislation makes Catholic education a reality for many of our families.